yusufyildirim/react-native-lightning/README.md

 </h1>
 <h3 align="center">A start point for React Native lovers</h3>

-Lightning is provides 'Lightning fast' startup for your React Native projects and complete guide for your journey!.
+Lightning is provides `Lightning fast` startup for your React Native projects and complete guide for your journey!.
 We worked hard, experienced a lot, discussed so much and built this.

 ### What is this repository for? ###